nem-42098/ADM_HW2_Group_28/README.md

 **Bonus A, Bonus B, Bonus C**:<br> The solutions for all three bonus points.
 Again the same caveat is valid for these files as well. <br>

 **CommandLine.sh** :<br> The solution to the command line question.
 It is developed on Linux so to run it over Windows, [Gawk](https://gnuwin32.sourceforge.net/packages/gawk.htm) needs to be installed.
-The output of this shell file is represented in the **results.txt** file.
+The output of this shell file is represented in the **results.rar** file.

 **AQ1, AQ2**:<br> Solutions for both algorithmic questions, written in notebooks.
 Both the needed codes and pseudocodes are written there. <br>